SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Markdown/faq.md

 ---

+<h3 id="how-do-i-use-the-spm">How do I use the Swift Package Manager?</h3>

+Great question!
+The best explanation is on the [Apple developer documentation site](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app).

+---

 <h3 id="swiftpm-library">What happened to the SwiftPM Library?</h3>

 The Swift Package Index is a spiritual successor and replacement for [the SwiftPM Library](/images/swiftpm-library.png).
 It has been re-implemented from scratch in Swift using Vapor and has had a name change at the same time.
 We learned many valuable lessons from the original implementation, but the Swift Package Index is the future of Swift package search.